wleddy/staffing/docs2/admin/calendar.rst

 --------------------

 As an administrator, a link to the Event record is included on the page.
-Clicking the link will, no suprise, I hope, open the Event record for editing.
+Clicking the link will, no surprise I hope, open the Event record for editing.

 .. image:: images/calendar/edit_event_link.png
     :width: 300px